Gravity Kills: Reformation, performances, and abandoned fourth studio album (2005–2012)

 On October 28, 2005, Gravity Kills reunited to perform for a self-created Halloween music festival in St. Louis, Missouri entitled The Killoween Freakshow.
 It was initially to be an annual event, as another Killoween occurred on October 28, 2006, at Pop's Nightclub and Bar.
 Due to a scheduling conflict, Killoween was instead The Nightmare Before Thanksgiving on November 21, 2007.
-Gravity Kills confirmed rumors that had persisted over the past year on October 20, 2009 and the band announced that they were working on new music.
-The band performed in Tulsa at the Hard Rock Hotel and Casino on May 7, 2010, and at Roberts Orpheum Theater in St. Louis, MO on June 25, 2010 as part of a benefit show.
+Gravity Kills confirmed rumors that had persisted over the past year on October 20, 2009, and the band announced that they were working on new music.

+The band performed in Tulsa at the Hard Rock Hotel and Casino on May 7, 2010, and at Roberts Orpheum Theater in St. Louis, MO on June 25, 2010, as part of a benefit show.
 The band was working on a follow-up album, as they maintained an online diary regarding their progress.
 They revealed a working title for one of the songs, "Again".

+Vinyl reissue and future plans (2018–present)

-On December 13, 2018, Gravity Kills noted on their official Facebook page that the last time the band had performed together was on November 23, 2012 at The Pageant in St. Louis, Missouri.
+On December 13, 2018, Gravity Kills noted on their official Facebook page that the last time the band had performed together was on November 23, 2012, at The Pageant in St. Louis, Missouri.
 The band was considered to be in hiatus, but in November 2022 they previewed a vinyl reissue of their self-titled debut album.
-The post displayed the tentative vinyl packaging and no release date was given.
+The post displayed the tentative vinyl packaging and no release date was given at that point.
+The vinyl pressing of Gravity Kills was eventually released on May 19, 2023.
+Not long after, the band announced a reunion show in St. Louis for November 11, 2023; thus, it became their first live show in 11 years.